What is Periodontal Therapy?

 As we have discussed, plaque is the leading cause of gum disease.
 You have to make sure that you are taking the necessary steps to treat and get rid of plaque and tartar.
 First, make sure that you are brushing your teeth correctly and really getting in those cracks and crevices for the best clean.
 On top of brushing, the next step is to floss, floss, floss.
 When flossing, it is recommended that you loop the floss around your thumb and index finger; and working the floss in between the teeth and up into the gums with light pressure.
 Following these simple steps will help keep your teeth healthy and shining!

-For more information regarding Periodontal Therapy and various procedures, call and speak with Dr. Kulesa today!
+For more information regarding periodontal therapy and various procedures, call and speak with a top Reno NV dentist, Dr. Kulesa, today!